Insider’s Guide to Kurunegala

 Kurunegala is located 116 meters above the sea level and it is surrounded by eight rocks.
-Six of these rocks suppose to look like animals and they are named after the animal that is imagined to represent.
-The largest rock is called Elephant rock “Etha gala” and rising up to 325 meters.
-The city was named as Elephant rock “Ethugalpura “.
+Six of these rocks suppose to carry the shape of 6 different animals and those rocks are named after 6 animals such as elephant rock, tortois rock, eel rock etc. The largest rock is called Elephant rock “Etha gala” and rising up to 325 meters above sealevel.
+The city was named as Elephant rock “Ethugalpura “ during the kings time.

-Kurunegala was one of the many capitals in the history of Sri Lanka.
-Starting from Anuradhapura the island’s kings and queens changed the capital city of the island on many occasions, mostly due to the South-Indian invasions.
+Kurunegala was one of the many capitals in the history of Sri Lanka and it is an important historical city on the island.
+Starting from Anuradhapura, the kings of Sri Lanka and queens changed the capital city of the island on many occasions, mostly due to the South-Indian invasions.
 Polonnaruwa, Yapahuwa, Dambadeniya, Panduwasnuwara, Kurunegala, Gampola, Sitawaka, Kandy considered being important places among the capitals in the past.

 History of Kurunegala

 Kurunegala was the fifth capital of the island during the 13th-14th centuries.
 Its function as the capital of the island remained only for 50 years.
 King Parakrama Bahu III transformed the area into a beautiful city after ascending the throne in 1287 and he was in the throne till 1293.